status-im/docs.status.im/content/tutorials.md

 status-dev-cli watch $PWD "<whisper-identity>" --ip <DEVICE-IP>
 ```

 And there you go - we are now capable of greeting and interacting with our bot in two ways!
-You should be able to see your DApp, navigate to it, tap the new `/hello` command you see above the text input field and see your new Dapp respond.
+You should be able to see your DApp, navigate to it, tap the new `/hello` command you see above the text input field and see your new DApp respond.

 {{% /tab %}}